HwWobbe/Wip-Main/README.md

     - can this be woven into the AasDiat fabric?
       - its standard BigCo CEO gets " the team I trust "
         - termination risks/costs ??
+      - worst pain will be realizing "loss of negotiarion" and Labyrinth's "You have no power over me".
     - LS gets this since given the emhathis of DEO contracts in past discussions

 - TopicClusters obviously need to emerge